Model Five Floorstanding Speaker

 Why do we include the 14-gauge powder-coated steel riser base in the Model Five floor standing speaker?

-The challenge with any small enclosure is optimizing the positioning of the loudspeaker, regardless of whether the listener is sitting or standing.
-The slant riser base raises the loudspeaker to the perfect height, and the 5-degree slant-angle positions the floor standing speaker at the proper angle to ensure the best vertical coverage for all listening positions.
+The challenge with any small enclosure is optimizing the positioning of the vintage loudspeaker, regardless of whether the listener is sitting or standing.
+The slant riser base raises the floorstanding speaker to the perfect height, and the 5-degree slant-angle positions it at the proper angle to ensure the best vertical coverage for all listening positions.

 What does that custom contour switch on the back do?
 Why is this different from what other speaker companies do?

 Listening room acoustics are more varied than ever before considering today’s vast volume of furnishing and architectural design possibilities.
 This can make the task of setting up a pair of floor standing speakers for music in a room quite difficult.
 It is not likely that a customer will be willing to spend money on expensive room treatment, so the next best thing is to provide the customer with additional help to initially set up their loudspeaker– hence the attenuator switch.
 The attenuator switch provides users the ability to slightly reduce the mid & high frequencies in rooms that contain a lot of hard-flat surfaces.
 The attenuation is not drastic, and you may not immediately notice it, but it does just enough to reduce the high–frequency energy in any room.
 Overall, the switch improves the balance between the low frequencies (those that are more influenced by the position of the speaker in the room) and the high frequencies (those that are sensitive to the liveness or deadness of the listening space).

 Why has every single component of the KLH Model Five floor standing loudspeaker been custom engineered from the ground up by KLH’s Kerry Geist?